HeIsAChar/stuff-dump/old-chrome/readme.md

 If this doesn't work on the latest Firefox version, please re-read the description.

 ## How to install
-Throw everything in here into your chrome folder.
+Throw everything in here into your AppData/Roaming/Mozilla/Firefox/Profiles/(your profile)/chrome folder.
 ## Notes
 Tested on Waterfox only.